 Q: What makes Stargate different from other schools?

-A: At Stargate, we’ve spent more than 25 years nurturing gifted learners and their families.
+A: At Stargate, we’ve spent almost 30 years nurturing gifted learners and their families.
 Because our differentiated programs are designed specifically to meet the needs of gifted students, we are uniquely able to challenge each student’s academic abilities, support their emotional needs, promote individual character development and encourage a life-long love of learning.

 Q: What curriculum do you use?

 A: Academic rigor has been a characteristic of Stargate since the school's founding.
 Our curriculum was developed using the District Twelve curriculum framework and Colorado State Standards, but is compacted, accelerated and adapted to better meet the needs of gifted learners.

 A: Homework varies.
 As a general rule, students should expect to spend about 10-15 minutes per grade, per night, plus reading requirements.
 A kindergarten student, for example, will probably spend at least 15 minutes per night on homework in addition to time spent reading aloud.
 In Elementary grades K-5, we utilize weekly homework folders to help families with time management.
 By high school, homework levels vary based on the types of classes a student decides to pursue.